Welcome to our Celebrating Success page.

 We would love to hear about all the shapes you find and where you find them !

 The children noticed the similarities between the kitten and the rabbits by saying that both have four legs and were fluffy.
 Some children noticed that both the kitten and the rabbits have whiskers too.
 Lala was very cute and all of the children thoroughly enjoyed meeting her and learning all about her.
-Thank you once again to our Nursery child and her Mummy for bringing Lala to meet us.

 The End Term Two